app-sre/vault-restart-operator/README.md

 ## Description

-Currently, the operator monitors Kubernetes Secrets that are annotated with `vault.operator/watch: true`.
-When a Secret with this annotation is updated—such as when a TLS certificate is rotated—the operator automatically triggers a rolling restart of the associated Vault cluster.
+Currently, the operator monitors Kubernetes Secrets that are labeled with `vault.operator/watch: true`.
+When a Secret with this label is updated—such as when a TLS certificate is rotated—the operator automatically triggers a rolling restart of the associated Vault cluster.
 This ensures that Vault nodes pick up the new certificate without manual intervention, maintaining security and minimizing downtime.

 ## Example Workflow